All Episodes

 What is so attractive about Hillary Clinton?

-And I got to thinking about, I gotta be very, very careful here.
+And I got to thinking about, I got to be very, very careful here.

 $14 million advance.

-And there was such pride that the publisher sent out letters announcing the deal, how excited they were that they got Hillary's memoirs.
+And there was such pride that the publishers sent out letters announcing the deal, how excited they were that they got Hillary's memoirs.

 What's the name of her book, Hard Choices, which, by the way, do you know what is plagiarism in a way?

-The first hard choices was written by Cyrus Vance, who was a Secretary of State for Jimmy Carter.
+The first Hard Choices was written by Cyrus Vance, who was the Secretary of State for Jimmy Carter.

 Cyrus Vance resigned in advance of the failed effort to rescue the hostages in Iran when the helicopter crashed.